Worldwide Healthcare Trust PLC Executes Share Buyback - TipRanks.com

 More about Worldwide Healthcare Trust PLC GBP

-Worldwide Healthcare Trust PLC operates in the healthcare investment industry, focusing on acquiring and managing a diverse portfolio of healthcare-related assets and securities.
-The company aims to deliver capital growth by investing in a wide range of healthcare sectors globally.
+Worldwide Healthcare Trust PLC is a company operating in the healthcare investment sector, focusing on acquiring and managing a diversified portfolio of healthcare-related assets and securities.

 See more data about WWH stock on TipRanks’ Stock Analysis page.